nginxinc/nginx-amplify-doc/amplify-guide.md

 #### Metrics From access.log and error.log

 NGINX Amplify Agent will also collect more NGINX metrics from the [access.log](http://nginx.org/en/docs/http/ngx_http_log_module.html) and the [error.log](http://nginx.org/en/docs/ngx_core_module.html#error_log) files.
 In order to do that, the agent should be able to read the logs.
-Make sure that either the `nginx` user or the user [defined in the NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) can read the log files.
+Make sure that either the `nginx` user or the user [defined in the NGINX config](http://nginx.org/en/docs/ngx_core_module.html#user) (such as `www-data`) can read the log files.
 Please also make sure that the log files are being written normally.

 You don't have to specifically point the agent to either the NGINX configuration or the NGINX log files — it should detect their location automatically.